-Opening a bank account
+Opening a bank account in Ireland

-The bigger retail banks in Ireland are:
+The big retail banks in Ireland are:

-Opening an account in person
+1. Opening an account in person

 Opening a bank account in Ireland is reasonably straightforward.
 You’ll need two documents – a valid form of photo ID and a document to prove your address.
-Photo ID can include:

 - Your passport.

-- Your driving licence.
+- Your driving licence

-Here’s the rub – what if you’ve just arrived and don’t have a document to prove your address?
-Most banks will accept a utility bill, bank statement or government correspondence with your address in your home country.
-Some banks will require more than this – you may have to produce two such documents.
-You may even be asked to provide a character reference and grant the bank access to your financial history.
+If you’ve just arrived in Dublin and don’t have a document to prove your address, most banks will accept a utility bill, bank statement or government correspondence with your previous address in another country.
+However, some banks may ask you to provide two of these documents as extra proof.

 Few Irish banks provide an end-to-end online account opening facility.
-More often than not you’ll have to download an application form, fill it in and send it back with certified copies of your photo ID and proof of address.
+More often than not, you’ll have to download an application form, fill it in and send it back with certified copies of your photo ID and proof of address.

-- Confirm the document is a true copy of the original.
+- Confirm the document is a true copy of the original

-- Write their name, position and contact details in capital letters.
+- Write their name, position and contact details in capital letters

-- Sign, date and stamp the document.
+- Sign, date and stamp the document

 Opening a credit union account

-A credit union is a financial institution owned by its members.
-The Irish credit union movement began in the 1950s, when concerned citizens sought ways to protect working people from the depredations of high unemployment.
-It helped ordinary people gain more control over their finances.
-Today, credit unions affiliated with the Irish League of Credit Unions, an industry body, hold €13.4 billion of savings.
+A credit union is a financial institution that is owned by its members.
+The Irish credit union movement began in the 1950s when concerned citizens sought ways to help working people gain better control over their finances.
+Today, the credit unions within the Irish League of Credit Unions hold €18 billion worth of savings.